BINF-6310L-8310L-Spring25/Problem_Set_04_Tests_2/README.md

 Expression data with gene info: GLDS-207_rna_seq_ERCCnorm_differential_expression.csv Sample Data: OSD-207-samples.csv

-### Step 1 (2 points)
+### Step 1

-Import the two files and create a data frame in which each row is an individual sample (mouse) and the columns are the samples, their sample characteristics (including space flight and Genotype.
+Import the two files and create a data frame in which each row is an individual sample (fly), and the columns are the samples (gene expression data) and their sample characteristics (including space flight and Genotype)

 Your dataset should look something like this (click to enlarge)
 ![image](https://user-images.githubusercontent.com/47755288/216450492-9c483482-cb07-4555-ac29-c824086c65fb.png)

+# Lab Question 1 (1 point)

+How many flies have the **genotype "CS"** and **gene expression for the gene "FBgn0000015" greater than 1**.

 ### Step 2 (5 points)